biya-coin/biyaliquid-docs/.gitbook/developers-evm/exchange-precompile.md

 # Exchange Precompile

 The Exchange Precompile is a system smart contract residing at the fixed address `0x0000000000000000000000000000000000000065`.
-It offers Solidity developers a gas-efficient and native pathway to interact directly with the Injective chain's exchange module.
+It offers Solidity developers a gas-efficient and native pathway to interact directly with the Biyaliquid chain's exchange module.
 By leveraging this precompile, your smart contracts can seamlessly perform a variety of exchange-related actions, including:

 * Depositing and withdrawing funds to/from subaccounts.
 * Placing or cancelling spot and derivative orders.